 Accessibility (ACDC) is available to proctor exams when the university is open during the times listed below.
 We are not available to proctor exams when the university is closed (ex. holidays, snow days, etc.).

 What happens if a student is scheduled for an exam at Accessibility (ACDC), but needs to cancel or re-schedule it?

 If a student is unable to make their scheduled exam due to an illness, an emergency, or if the student decides to take the exam in class or with the instructor, the student is expected to e-mail their instructor and 'CC' firstname.lastname@example.org.
 As indicated in our ACDC Exam Room Policies, students are aware there is no guarantee that the instructor will permit a make-up exam.
 This policy also applies to lateness due to illness- students unable to take an exam due to illness or emergency should contact their instructor immediately.
 Students are responsible for coordinating the makeup of any missed exam or quiz directly with their instructor.

 Is the exam room secure against cheating?

-Instructors may upload the exam to their Instructor Accessibility Profile, drop off in person, campus mail, or seal in a signed envelope and send with the student directly to Accessibility (Academic & Career Development Center) in the Kelley Center West, Accessibility.
-You can also e-mail it to email@example.com if they have any difficulty uploading the exam to their Instructor Accessibility Profile.
+Instructors may upload the exam to their Instructor Accessibility Profile, drop off in person, campus mail, or seal in a signed envelope and send with the student directly to Accessibility (Academic & Career Development Center) in the Kelley Center.
+Instructors may also e-mail it to email@example.com if they have any difficulty uploading the exam to their Instructor Accessibility Profile.

 How will my exam be returned to me?